Peter Meijer: Early life and education

 Meijer was born in Grand Rapids, Michigan.
-He is the oldest son of Hank Meijer and the grandson of Frederik Meijer, whose father, Hendrik Meijer, founded the Meijer supermarket chain after he emigrated to the United States from the Netherlands.
+He is the oldest son of Hank Meijer and the grandson of Frederik Meijer, whose father, Hendrik Meijer, founded the Meijer supermarket chain after emigrating from the Netherlands to the United States.
 The Meijer family owns the Meijer superstore chain.
 Forbes has recognized the Meijer family as one of the wealthiest in Michigan, with a net worth above $6 billion.
 His financial disclosures list more than $50 million in assets, primarily from a Meijer family trust.

 During Meijer's childhood, his parents legally changed the spelling of his surname to 'Meyer', in an effort to shield him from any favoritism or criticism in his school years for being a member of the prominent Meijer family.
 He legally readopted the family name at age eighteen.

 Meijer graduated from East Grand Rapids High School in 2006.
 He initially studied for one year at the United States Military Academy at West Point before transferring to Columbia University in 2008, graduating with a bachelor's degree in cultural anthropology in 2012.
 At Columbia, he was an advocate for reinstating the Reserve Officers' Training Corps on campus.
 He was also a volunteer emergency medical technician for Columbia University's emergency medical services.